History of the Arizona Cardinals: Struggling to succeed Warner

 Kolb was still not ready to start in week 12 when the team traveled to St. Louis to again face the St. Louis Rams.
 Skelton gave a mediocre performance, throwing for just 112 yards with 2 interceptions.
 But running back Chris "Beanie" Wells made up for the weak passing game by running for a career-high 228 yards.
-It was during this game that cornerback Patrick Peterson returned another punt for a touchdown, for a total of 4 on the season to that point, tying the NFL record.
+It was during this game that cornerback Patrick Peterson returned another punt for a touchdown, for a total of 4 on the season, tying the NFL record.
 The Cardinals would win 23–20.

 Week 13 saw the return of Kevin Kolb as the starter against the Dallas Cowboys.
 After a slow first half for the Cardinals, the score at halftime was a 10–0 Cowboys lead.
 The Cardinals defense played well, holding the Cowboys to just 10 first half points.
 In the second half, the offense got going, and Kolb went on to throw for 247 yards.
 At the end of regulation, the Cowboys were on offense, and poor clock management led to a 49-yard field goal attempt for the win.
 Cowboys head coach Jason Garrett called a time-out as the kicker was lining up to kick, and essentially "iced" his own kicker.
 After the time-out, the Cowboys lined up to kick again, and this time, the kick was short, leading to overtime.
 The Cardinals received the ball first, and moved down the field rapidly, with a 52-yard pass to LaRod Stephens-Howling which resulted in a touchdown, giving the Cardinals the overtime win.

 The next week in a divisional game against the San Francisco 49ers, on just the third play of the game, Kolb was inadvertently kicked in the head and suffered a concussion.
 The concussion eventually caused Kolb to miss the rest of the season.
 Skelton came in and pulled off the upset over the 10–2 49ers.
 Skelton would go on and start the remainder of the season.
 Despite the Cardinals starting the season 1–6, they won 7 of their last nine to finish 8–8, including four overtime wins, an NFL record for most overtime wins in a single season.
-The Cardinals sent three players to the 2012 Pro Bowl: wide receiver and team icon Larry Fitzgerald, rookie cornerback and punt returner Patrick Peterson (made it in as a returner after tying an NFL-record 4 punt returns for touchdowns in a single season), and safety Adrian Wilson.
+The Cardinals sent three players to the 2012 Pro Bowl: wide receiver and team icon Larry Fitzgerald, rookie cornerback and punt returner Patrick Peterson, and safety Adrian Wilson.